Tech Debt in Organizations: How Shortcuts Accumulate, Why They're Hard to Fix, and What They Cost

 - Product managers and business stakeholders can understand "we built feature X" but struggle to understand "we refactored module Y so that future features will be easier to build"

 This systematic bias toward new development and against maintenance creates a ratchet effect: new code is written quickly (accumulating debt), and the debt is never repaid because maintenance is never prioritized.
+This is a well-documented instance of Goodhart's Law at work: when shipping speed becomes the primary metric, code quality ceases to be measured, and therefore ceases to be managed.

 Knowledge Loss